All the King's Men: Willie Stark

-The central character of Willie Stark (often simply referred to as "the Boss") undergoes a radical transformation from an idealistic lawyer and weak gubernatorial candidate into a charismatic and extraordinarily powerful governor.
+The central character of Willie Stark, originally called Willie Talos (often simply referred to as "the Boss") undergoes a radical transformation from an idealistic lawyer and weak gubernatorial candidate into a charismatic and extraordinarily powerful governor.
 In achieving this office Stark comes to embrace various forms of corruption and builds an enormous political machine based on patronage and intimidation.
 His approach to politics earns him many enemies in the state legislature, but does not detract from his popular appeal among many of his constituents, who respond with enthusiasm to his fiery populist manner.

 Stark's character was inspired by the life of Huey P. Long, former governor of Louisiana and that state's U.S. senator in the mid-1930s.
 Huey Long was at the zenith of his career when he was assassinated in 1935; just a year earlier, Robert Penn Warren had begun teaching at Louisiana State University.
 Stark, like Long, is shot to death in the state capitol building by a physician.
 The title of the book possibly came from Long's motto, "Every Man a King" or his nickname, Kingfish.
 In his introduction to the Modern Library edition, Warren denied that the book should be read as either praise for Huey Long or praise for his assassination: